-- {¶8} As to the standard to be applied in determining whether the alleged lack of jurisdiction is patent and unambiguous: - {¶9} "\\ \ [I]f there is no set of facts under which a trial court or judge could have jurisdiction over a particular case, the alleged jurisdictional defect will always be considered patent and unambiguous.
+{¶8} As to the standard to be applied in determining whether the alleged lack of jurisdiction is patent and unambiguous, this court has held:

+{¶9} " [I]f there is no set of facts under which a trial court or judge could have jurisdiction over a particular case, the alleged jurisdictional defect will always be considered patent and unambiguous.
 On the other hand, if the court or judge generally has subject matter jurisdiction over the type of case in question and his authority to hear that action will depend on the specific facts before him, the jurisdictional defect is not obvious and the court/judge should be allowed to decide the jurisdictional issue.'
 State ex rel.
 The Leatherworks Partnership v.
 Stuard, 11th Dist.
 No. 2002-T-0017, 2002-Ohio-6477, at ¶19."
 McGhan v.
 Vettel, 11th Dist.
+Ashtabula No. 2008-A-0036, 2008-Ohio-6063, ¶52.

+{¶10} In her amended prohibition petition, relator alleges that she was charged and tried on two fifth-degree felonies.
+She also asserts that the Geauga County Court of Common Pleas has no authority to go forward in the criminal case because, even if she committed either of the charged crimes, they occurred in Cuyahoga County, not Geauga County.

-Ashtabula No. 2008-A-0036, 2008-Ohio-6063, ¶52. - {¶10} In her prohibition petition, relator alleges that she was charged and tried on two fifth-degree felonies.
-Given that a common pleas court has original jurisdiction over all felony cases, see State v.
-Hobbs, 9th Dist Summit No. 25379, 2011-Ohio-3192, ¶25, respondent has general jurisdiction over the subject matter of the underlying case.
-Furthermore, the determination of whether respondent has territorial jurisdiction over the two alleged crimes will turn upon the specific facts proven by the state at trial.
-As a result, respondent has the authority to make the initial determination on the territorial jurisdiction issue, and appellant has an adequate legal remedy through a direct appeal of her conviction and sentence.
+{[11] Given that a common pleas court has original jurisdiction over all felony cases, see State v.
+Hobbs, 9th Dist Summit No. 25379, 2011-Ohio-3192, [25, the Geauga County court has general jurisdiction over the subject matter of the underlying case.
+Furthermore, the determination of whether that court has territorial jurisdiction over the two alleged crimes will turn upon the specific facts proven by the state at trial.
+As a result, the Geauga County court has the authority to make the initial determination on the territorial jurisdiction issues, and appellant has an adequate legal remedy through a direct appeal of her conviction and sentence.